Our best chicken quesadilla recipe with fresh basil, spicy sweet chili sauce, peaches, brie and a Balsamic glaze drizzle

-1 large or 2 small ripe peaches, thinly sliced (no need to remove skin)
+- 1 large or 2 small ripe peaches, thinly sliced (no need to remove skin)

-> - 1 tbsp (or more) of chopped fresh basil (or chives)
+- 1 tablespoon (or more) of chopped fresh basil (or chives)

-> - 4 tsp spicy sweet chili sauce (or to taste)
+- 4 teaspoon spicy sweet chili sauce (or to taste)

-> - 2 flour tortillas 6-8 inch
+- 2 flour tortillas 6-8 inch

-> - Balsamic glaze for a drizzle finish Note 1 (optional)
+- Balsamic glaze for a drizzle finish Note 1 (optional)

-> - MAKE THE QUESADILLAS: Heat 10-12 inch cast iron or non stick skillet to medium.
+- MAKE THE QUESADILLAS: Heat 10-12 inch cast iron or non stick skillet to medium.
 Spray skillet with oil.
 Place two tortillas in skillet.
 Half of each tortilla can stand up along the side of the skillet if you don't have room.
 On half of each tortilla, layer chicken, peaches, basil.
 Drizzle on some sweet chili sauce then add brie on top.
 Fold over tortilla to make two half circles/moons.
 Let cook for about 2 minutes per side or until golden brown and cheese is melted.
 (TIP: If desired, place a heavy skillet on top of quesadillas while cooking to keep layers in place.)
 Transfer to cutting board.

-> - SERVE: Cut each quesadilla into 2-4 wedges, slicing down firmly with a knife.
+- SERVE: Cut each quesadilla into 2-4 wedges, slicing down firmly with a knife.
 Drizzle with balsamic glaze if using.
 Note 1.